dachamf/Phone-book/readme.md

 Files can be found here [Git task2 file](https://github.com/dachamf/Phone-book/tree/master/Other_Tasks/task2).

-1) Execute task2dump.sql this will create a database with all
+1) Execute task2dump.sql this will create a database with all necessary data.

 ## Task 2 answers

-1) execute script task-2-1.sql or paste this execution code.
+1) execute script task-2-1.sql or execute this code.

 ```
 SELECT c.Name, (Select Name from task-2.employee where empid = c.Supervisor) as Supervisor, c.Salary, ca.Nbonus as Bonus FROM task-2.bonus as ca